x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/non-delivery-reports-in-exchange-online.md

 ## Run Non-delivery report (NDR) diagnostics

-You can run an automated diagnostic to know more about the decription of the NDR, possible cause and solution by running the following NDR diagnostic.
-Please find the NDR code or Status code from the Undeliverable/Non-Delivery Report.
+You can run an automated diagnostic to find out more about the description of the non-delivery report (NDR), possible cause, and solution by running the following NDR diagnostic.
+Make sure you get the NDR code or status code from the undeliverable/non-delivery report.

 To run the diagnostic check, select the following button: